StarlangSoftware/DataCollector/README.md

 Given the verbal predicate(s) in a sentence, the annotators annotate semantic roles of words.
 The list of semantic roles are determined with respect to the frameset of the selected verbal predicate for that sentence.

 ## Parse Tree Tasks
+The current implementation of the application is designed for the import of text files that adhere to our Penn Treebank style data format.
+Once a pre-processed sentence has been imported into the editor, the human annotator is presented with the visualized syntactic parse tree of that sentence.

+### Morphological Disambiguation
+In this work, human annotators selected the correct morphological parse from multiple possible analyses returned from the automatic parser.
+The tag set and morphological representation were quoted from the study.
+Each output of the parser comprises the root of the word, its part-of-speech tag and a set of morphemes, each separated with a + sign.

+### Word-Sense Disambiguation
+Annotators can click on leaf nodes (words), but they are not allowed to make any changes such as rotating or deleting nodes.
+When a word is selected, a drop-down list is displayed, in which all available TDK entries of the selected lemma are listed.
+In all-words annotation tasks, list of words to be tagged, and therefore also the candidate senses, are unpredictable.
+Our application handles sense extraction on behalf of the annotators.

+Each sense result shown to the annotators is populated with its POS and a sample sentence (which are already available in the TDK dictionary).
+This becomes a considerable aid for the annotators in deciding which sense to assign to a target word.
+Moreover, sense options whose POS do not agree with the word's POS, are disabled (are shown but not selectable) to facilitate the task.
+Just after the selection of the most appropriate sense, the drop-down list is hidden and the ID of the submitted synset is displayed under the word.

 ### English-Turkish Tree Translation